yashjain28/gcloud-bigquery/Readme.md

     B. Create a new dataset in that project by loading custom dataset following the procedure given [here](https://cloud.google.com/bigquery/quickstart-web-ui#download_custom_data).

 ### Code Services

-Services: All services are with-respect-to a project.
-All the services below shows how to -
-  1. ExampleDeleteDataset: delete a dataset.
+ - `ExampleDeleteDataset` - delete a dataset.
-  2. ExampleGetDataset: get a particular dataset.
+ - `ExampleGetDataset` - get a particular dataset.
-  3. ExampleInsertDataset: insert a dataset.
+ - `ExampleInsertDataset` - insert a dataset.
-  4. ExampleInsertAllRows: insert rows in a table of dataset.
+ - `ExampleInsertAllRows` - insert rows in a table of dataset.
-  5. ExampleListAllDataset: list all datasets.
+ - `ExampleListAllDataset` - list all datasets.
-  6. ExampleUpdateDataset: updates(generally replaces) an existing dataset.
+ - `ExampleUpdateDataset` - updates(generally replaces) an existing dataset.

 ## Thank you